bernotlab/BernotLab.github.io/_pages/outreach_dei.md

 <img src="https://github.com/jbernot/jbernot.github.io/blob/master/img/SI_photo2.jpg?raw=true" width="775">

 #### We love [Skype A Scientist](https://www.skypeascientist.com)!
 Skype A Scientist is a great way to get involved in science outreach.
 It is a non-profit that connects scientists with classrooms across the globe.
-Whether you are a scientist that wants to get involved, or are a teacher or libarian that wants a Q&A with a scientist, sign up [here](https://www.skypeascientist.com/sign-up.html)
+Whether you are a scientist that wants to get involved, or are a teacher or librarian that wants a Q&A with a scientist, sign up [here](https://www.skypeascientist.com/sign-up.html)
 [<img src="https://www.glbrc.org/sites/default/files/img/Skype-A-Scientist_Myers_Header-Logo_web_GLBRC.jpg" width="775">](https://www.skypeascientist.com)

 #### Chaired World Register of Marine Species (WoRMS) [“Top 10 new marine species of 2022”](https://lifewatch.be/en/worms-top10-2022)